-Village Office: The village would pay off the remaining debt (by using money from the water or general funds) on the office building and transfer ownership to the library.
+Village Office: The Dissolution Committee recommends that the village pay off the remaining debt (by using money from the water or general funds) on the office building and transfer ownership to the library.
 Revenue required to operate the building could be raised through an increase to the library tax.
 The library board is considering this option.
 The office/library building is currently valued at \$342,000 according to the village insurance policy/statement.